Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: The LL map and the trivialization theorem

 \end{prop}

-As we mentioned in the introduction, the second equality above has a uniform proof only for Weyl groups.
-It is still an open problem to find a proof that works for all types, and even better one that relies on the geometry of the $LL$ map; for a partially conjectural approach, see \cite[Chapter~8]{theo-thesis}.
+As we mentioned in the introduction (after Thm.~\ref{Thm: W-Hurwitz number}), the second equality above has a uniform proof only for real reflection groups.
+It is still an open problem to find a proof that works for all types, and even better one that relies on the geometry of the $LL$ map; a promising approach is via the theory of Frobenius manifolds as in the work of Hertling and Roucairol, where an equivalent statement \cite[Thm.~7.1]{hertling} is proven for the simply laced finite Coxeter groups in the context of ADE singularities.

 The previous discussion and the surjectivity of $LL$ (Corol.~\ref{Corol: Path lifting property of LL}) are enough to show that the map is a bijection (here we simply define $Y^{\op{reg}}:=LL^{-1}(E_n^{\op{reg}})$).
 This is, in a sense, the {\it generic} version of the trivialization theorem (Thm.~\ref{thm: trivialization}).